Skip to main content

 The tools in this book can help you to overcome the obstacles to change and form helpful habits.
 However, the only way to achieve permanent, transformative change is to continually apply the techniques.
 Evaluate your obstacles as your goals and circumstances change, and adjust your game plan accordingly.

-In our How to Change summary, we’ve captured the key insights and strategies to achieve desired change.
-If you want more examples and insights to apply these strategies, do get our full book summary bundle which includes an infographic, 14-page text summary, and a 28-minute audio summary.
+In this article, we’ve briefly outlined some of the key insights and strategies you can use to achieve desired change.
+For more examples, details, and actionable tips to apply these strategies, do get our full book summary bundle which includes an infographic, 14-page text summary, and a 28-minute audio summary.

 How to Change summary - book summary bundle